godwinogele/Impact-of-Food-Prices-on-Health/README.md

 ## **Dataset**
 The dataset includes:
-1. Daily Cost of Healthy Diet per Person
+1. daily cost of healthy diet per person.csv
-2. Monthly Food Price Index (CFPI)
+2. monthly change in food price over the years.csv
-3. Share of Population Unable to Afford a Healthy Diet
+3. share of pop that cannot afford healthy diet.csv
-4. Prevalence of Undernourishment
+4. share of pop that is undernourished.csv
-5. Employment Distribution by Sector (Agriculture, Industry, Services)
+5. share-employment-agriculture-industry-services.csv

 Source: **Amdor Analytics**